SAIGANESH02/SaiGanesh02/README.md

 ## OptimAIzer
 ### Resume Boost AI Tool - Optimize Your Resume for ATS and Land Your Dream Job

-OptimAIzers transforms your resume into a job-winning masterpiece by combining AI-driven PDF parsing, job description scraping, and tailored analysis.
+OptimAIzers transforms your resume into a job-winning masterpiece by combining AI-driven PDF parsing, job description scraping, and tailored analysis—all powered by AWS cloud services for seamless performance.
 Elevate your profile for ATS success and land your dream role with a few effortless clicks.

 <a href="https://saiganesh02.github.io/OptimAIzer/" target="_blank">Check it out!</a>